Just5KY/dotfiles/README.md

 ### Prerequisites

-- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (for example, try the [Fira Code Nerd Font](https://www.nerdfonts.com/font-downloads)).
-- I am using JetBrainsMono Nerd Fonts
+- A [Nerd Font](https://www.nerdfonts.com/) installed and enabled in your terminal (for example, here I am using [JetBrains Mono](https://www.nerdfonts.com/font-downloads)).

 ### Step 1.
 Install Starship